About Permanent Makeup

 - Hair Camouflage - Hair camouflage or Hair Follicle Replication (HFR) is the technique of implanting single dots of pigment into the scalp to camouflage scars from hair transplant or an injury to the scalp.
 It is also extremely effective at camouflaging scars and balding areas on those who suffer from male-patterned baldness, as well as men and women who have thinning hair.
 Hair camouflage at Toronto Cosmetic Clinic can simulate real hair blending in the area with the rest of the hair making the scar less obvious.

-- Scar Camouflage - a trade-off for some plastic and cosmetic surgeries unfortunately are scars.
-A tummy tuck, facelift and/or breast lift often leave scars, but by using camouflaging colours, scars can be concealed through flesh tone pigments and making them less noticeable t match your natural skin tone.
+- Scar Camouflage - A trade-off for some plastic and cosmetic surgeries unfortunately are scars.
+A tummy tuck, facelift and/or breast lift often leave scars, but by using camouflaging colours, scars can be concealed through flesh tone pigments and making them less noticeable to match your natural skin tone.

 As soon as you the procedure is done, the pigment may seem a bit darker then what you expect.
 This is normal and done on purpose, as the colour will fade over the next couple weeks.
 In about 4-6 weeks you will be asked to come back for a touch-up to even the colour so it will blend and match perfectly!